-There is not exact formula on how to get the cheapest loan, if you plan to play games like this.
-But to give you an overall idea, things looks that way:
+There is no exact formula on how to get the cheapest loan if you plan to play games like this.
+But to give you an overall idea, things look that way:

 You have to count:

-- How much would you save for the certain period of time that you don’t keep any loans.
+How much would you save for a certain period of time that you don’t keep a loan?

-In this case we gave an example with only one loan and only $10 per month interest rates.
-But there are people who work with many loans, and higher amounts.
-For them the loses could be huge.
+In this case, we gave an example with only one loan and only $10 per month interest rate.
+But there are people who work with many loans and higher amounts.
+For them, the losses could be huge.

-- You build trust in lenders.
-Every paid loan in full means trust to lender.
+You build trust in lenders.
+Every paid loan in full means trust to the lender.

-- Some people love these games.
-Get loan now, pay it in time, then another and so on.
+Some people love these games.
+Get a loan now, pay it in time, then another, and so on.
 For some people this is passion.

-- You risk to not being approved.
-Even if your credit score is high, even if you have higher lender trust, still the lender is the person who have the final word.
+You risk of being disapproved.
+Even if your credit score is high, even if you have higher lender trust, still the lender is the person who has the final word.
 There is no loan that could be guaranteed.

 Plan better your loan.
-It’s not possible to plan your loan exactly because there are always some unpredictable situation in our live.
+It’s not possible to plan your loan exactly because there is always some unpredictable situation in our life.
 So, our advice would be: get more than you actually think you want.
-If you plan to get $1,000, apply with $1,100.
+If you plan to get $1,000, apply at $1,100.
 The differences in fees wouldn’t be huge.
-But if one day you see that these $1,000 are not enough, you will be put in a situation where you will pay much more for refinances, new loans and things like that; or you will have to cut from your important spending.
+But if one day you see that these $1,000 are not enough, you will be put in a situation where you will pay much more for refinances, new loans, and things like that; or you will have to cut from your important spending.